The Fredrik Barth Memorial Lecture

 The scholar invited to give the lecture should represent some of the trademarks of Fredrik Barth’s anthropological scholarship: the development of theory grounded in solid ethnography and based on participant observation, as well as an attention to comparison.
 The invited scholar can be a young, promising researcher or an established academic, but should be concerned in his or her work with those regions and topics that Fredrik Barth has explored in his own work.

-The Head of the Department and the department’s Research Committee identify possible candidates for giving the lecture, based on suggestions and recommendations from department staff.
+The Fredrik Barth Memorial Lecture Committee and the Head of the Department identify possible candidates for giving the lecture, based on suggestions and recommendations from department staff.

 2022 - Associate Professor Diane E. King

-The lecture will be given by Associate Professor Diane E. King, University of Kentucky.
+The lecture was given by Associate Professor Diane E. King, University of Kentucky.

 The Fredrik Barth Memorial Lecture 2022 is open to all interested.